Obarun/66/doc/66-shutdownd.md

 ## Options

 - **-h, --help**: prints this help.

-- **-l, --live** *live*: changes the supervision directory of *service* to *live*.
-By default this will be `%%livedir%%`.
-The default can also be changed at compile time by passing the `-D livedir=live` option to `meson setup`.
-An existing absolute path is expected and should be within a writable and executable filesystem - likely a RAM filesystem—see [66 scandir](66-scandir.html).

 - **-g, --grace-time** *gracetime*: specify a grace time between the `SIGTERM` and the `SIGKILL` in milliseconds if the shutdown command does not provide one.
 Defaults to `3000`.